-We recorded income from operations of \$136.5 million during the year ended December 31, 2019, compared with \$72.0 million during the same period in the prior year.
-In our Wood Products segment, we recorded segment income of \$54.2 million for the year ended December 31, 2019, compared to a segment loss of \$10.0 million in 2018.
-The results in 2018 included \$55.0 million of accelerated depreciation on assets at a permanently curtailed facility, as well as facility sale and curtailment related losses of \$38.3 million.
-Excluding these losses, segment income decreased approximately \$29 million due to lower sales prices of plywood, offset partially by lower wood fiber costs, particularly OSB (used in the manufacture of I-joists) and logs, as well as higher EWP prices.
-In addition, general and administrative expenses also decreased.
-In our BMD segment, income improved \$3.7 million to \$116.2 million for the year ended December 31, 2019, from \$112.5 million for the year ended December 31, 2018, driven primarily by a gross margin increase of \$37.0 million, resulting from higher sales of general line products and improved gross margins on commodity products compared with 2018.
-The majority of the improvement in gross margins was offset by increased selling and distribution expenses and depreciation and amortization of \$29.3 million, respectively.
+We recorded income from operations of \$335.0 million during the year ended December 31, 2020, compared with \$136.5 million during the same period in the prior year.
+In our Wood Products segment, income increased by \$73.5 million to \$127.7 million for the year ended December 31, 2020, from \$54.2 million in 2019.
+The increase in segment income was due primarily to higher plywood sales prices, as well as higher I-joist sales volumes and lower manufacturing costs.
+These improvements were offset partially by accelerated depreciation of \$15.0 million and other closure-related costs at our Roxboro, North Carolina facility, as well as lower EWP prices and higher wood fiber costs, particularly OSB (used in the manufacture of I-joists).
+In our BMD segment, income improved \$131.3 million to \$247.5 million for the year ended December 31, 2020, from \$116.2 million for the year ended December 31, 2019, driven by a gross margin increase of \$173.0 million, resulting primarily from improved gross margins on commodity products, as well as higher sales of general line products compared with 2019.
+The margin improvement was offset partially by increased selling and distribution expenses and general and administrative expenses of \$35.7 million and \$4.2 million, respectively.
 These changes are discussed further in "Our Operating Results" below.

-We ended 2019 with \$285.2 million of cash and cash equivalents and \$440.5 million of debt.
-At December 31, 2019, we had \$336.7 million of unused committed bank line availability.
-We generated \$93.6 million of cash during the year ended December 31, 2019, as cash provided by operations was offset partially by capital spending, funding the acquisition of a wholesale building materials distribution location in Birmingham, Alabama, dividends paid on our common stock, and tax withholding payments on stock-based awards.
+We ended 2020 with \$405.4 million of cash and cash equivalents and \$443.8 million of debt.
+At December 31, 2020, we had \$345.2 million of unused committed bank line availability.
+We generated \$120.1 million of cash during the year ended December 31, 2020, as cash provided by operations and issuances of long-term debt was offset partially by debt payments, capital spending, and dividends paid on our common stock.
 A further description of our cash sources and uses for the comparative periods are discussed in "Liquidity and Capital Resources" below.